- Courses are UT spring courses

 It is common for students registering for a Maymester course to register for over 17 hours in the spring.
 For example, a student taking 15 hours during the spring semester plus a three-hour Maymester Abroad course registers for a total of 18 hours in the spring semester.

-Graduate students register and pay tuition for the Maymester Abroad according to the graduate tuition and fee rates.
+Graduate students register and pay graduate tuition/fee rates for the Maymester course(s).
 For example, a graduate student taking nine hours during the spring semester and a three-hour Maymester will register and pay for 12 hours in the spring semester.

-In the case that a Maymester has an associated International Learning Seminar during the spring semester, graduate students are not required to register for the International Learning Seminar; however, attendance is required.
+If the Maymester has an International Learning Seminar during the spring semester, graduate students are not required to register for the International Learning Seminar; however, attendance is required.

 Graduate students must check with their graduate advisor as to the maximum hours allowed in the spring semester.
 The general rule for grad students is 15 hours maximum; however, schools or colleges are able to set stricter caps.
 Any student that would exceed the maximum set by their school/college must contact their graduate advisor to request they submit a petition to exceed the max hours allowed.

-Students who are not registered by the 12th class day of spring semester are not official program participants.
-Their study abroad files will be marked “failed to register,” effectively withdrawing the student from the program.
-Students who are not registered in the Maymester Abroad course are not eligible for financial aid or program amenities (housing, courses, activities, orientation etc…).
+Students not registered by the 12th class day of spring are not official program participants.
+Their study abroad status is changed to “failed to register,” effectively withdrawing the student from the program.
+Non-registered students are not eligible for program financial aid or program amenities (housing, courses, activities, etc.).